solidiquis/erdtree/README.md

 -d        Directory to traverse.
 Defaults to current working directory.
 -l        Unsigned integer indicating many nested directory levels to display.
 Defaults to all.
 -p        Comma-separated list of prefixes.
 Directories containing any of
           these prefixes will not be traversed.
-They're memory size will also be ignored.
+Their memory size will also be ignored.
 -h        Displays help prompt.
 ```